andrewfriedman20/homework_04_ALF/README.md

 No one should ever leave a quiz OWING points.
 These problems will be fixed.

 Technologies Used:
 Multiple JavaScript files to operate the quiz.
 Resets, Quiz Questions, scoring and high-scores.
-HTML5 and CSS, of course.
+This project makes use of a timer and, at the time of the assignment, was the first to use local storage.
+It also uses HTML5 and CSS, of course.

 <p>
   <img src="https://github.com/andrewfriedman20/homework_04_ALF/blob/main/ScreenShotQUIZ.png"/>